undus5/undus/content/posts/linux-post-installtion-desktop-preparation.md

 ## Qt Theme

+IMHO, if you're not intend to use KDE desktop environment, then avoid choosing KDE apps, since they are tightly coupled with the KDE suite, heavily rely on KDE's components, lots of dependencies would be installed even for a very simple app, which is annoying.
+LXQt apps are in a similar situation.

 The original
 [qt6ct](https://github.com/trialuser02/qt6ct)
-is archived, although there is a [successor](https://www.opencode.net/trialuser/qt6ct), I decided not dealing with KDE apps and other Qt based apps anymore, if they worked by default, then good, if not, then I will search for alternatives or maybe create my own.
+is archived, although there is a [successor](https://www.opencode.net/trialuser/qt6ct), I decided not dealing with KDE apps anymore.
+For other independent Qt apps, they usually work well by default, no need tools like qt65ct/qt6ct get involved.

-IMHO, if you're not intend to use KDE desktop environment, then avoid choosing KDE apps either, since they are tightly coupled with the KDE suite, heavily rely on KDE's components, lots of dependencies would be installed even for a very simple app, which is annoying.
-LXQt apps are in a similar situation too.